siddhu12980/Redis-based-Job-Queue-System/README.md

 The worker component:
 - Continuously polls the Redis queue for new jobs
 - Dequeues and processes jobs, executing the submitted code based on the specified language
+- Publishes job completion messages to the 'problem_done' channel

+### 3. Subscriber

+A new component that:
+- Subscribes to the 'problem_done' channel
+- Receives real-time notifications when jobs are completed

 ## Prerequisites